amangupta25/deCODE/README.md

-# Machine-Learning in Earthquakes prediction
+# Machine Learning for Earthquakes Prediction

 ## Objective:
 Forecast the intensity, time and the, to be affected areas by observing the pre-Earthquake events data.